Phycocyanin: benefits, dosage, contraindications

 ✪✪✪✪✪

-Phycocyanin helps improve the lipid profile of healthy or dyslipidemic adults without side effects unlike the hepatic and myalgic effects of statins.
-The decrease in LDL and cholesterol is significant compared to a placebo group, representing a reduction in cholesterol between 9 and 33%, in LDL between 9 and 45%, and an increase in HDL between 4.2 and 15%.
-Doses used in these studies varied from 1 to 10 g of spirulina per day for 4 weeks to 6 months.
+C-phycocyanin can improve the lipid profile of healthy or dyslipidemic adults without side effects, unlike the liver and muscle side effects associated with statins.
+The reductions in LDL and total cholesterol are significant compared with a placebo group, representing a decrease in total cholesterol of between 9% and 33%, LDL between 9% and 45%, and an increase in HDL between 4.2% and 15%.
+The doses used in these studies ranged from 1 to 10 g of spirulina per day for 4 weeks to 6 months.

 Posologie